Skip to main content

 Kameleoon - Import custom dataRun the command and enter an ID

-Fetch commands are available as a right-click command on the entity’s folder that has a valid [entity-prefix].info.json file with an ID, and that is nested in the respective common entity folder.
+Fetch commands are available via the right-click menu on an entity folder containing a valid [entity-prefix].info.json file with an ID, nested in the respective common entity folder.
+Fetch commands completely overwrite entity files using the API response.

 CommandRight-click menuCommand PaletteCommand folderInfo file